arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitConstDecl(ctx *ConstDeclContext)
     ExitConstDecl is called when production constDecl is exited.

+func (s *BaseArcParserListener) ExitContinueStmt(ctx *ContinueStmtContext)
+    ExitContinueStmt is called when production continueStmt is exited.

 func (s *BaseArcParserListener) ExitDeferStmt(ctx *DeferStmtContext)
     ExitDeferStmt is called when production deferStmt is exited.